yardsale8/tenure-portfolio/content/criterion4/_index.md

 Second, I treasure the opportunity to have a lasting impact on my student's lives.
 Few other fields allow one to make a lasting impact on so many individuals, and we get the added benefit of working with young adults--which keeps us young at heart.
-My effect on Winona State students is be evidenced by [assisting in the scholarly growth of students]({{<ref "growth.md">}}) and through [various advising activities]({{<ref "advising.md">}}), be it academic advising or supervising a capstone experience.
+My effect on Winona State students is evidenced by [assisting in the scholarly growth of students]({{<ref "growth.md">}}) and through [various advising activities]({{<ref "advising.md">}}), be it academic advising or supervising a capstone experience.